Tripping over logs: A story of Unity - Part 1

 }

-Right, so that code is not bad.
-It works which makes the (imaginary) customer is happy.
-This code is not good either, because if we want to change anything it’s a big issue, likely “solved” by a find and replace.
-A better route would be to take the logging out and define it in a separate class that inherits from an interface.
-This means when we create the class we can change that one place and all the code is effected.
-So that would look like this:
+Right, so that code isn’t bad—it works, which makes the (imaginary) customer happy.
+But it’s also not good, because if we want to change anything, it’s a huge issue—likely solved by a global find-and-replace.
+A better approach would be to extract logging into a separate class that implements an interface.
+That way, we create the class once and change it in a single place to affect all the code.
+So, it would look like this:

 class Program